-Playing piano didn’t just become a fun hobby for Jewels; it helped improve his behavior and develop fine motor skills.
-Learning to play an instrument can have numerous benefits such as these for autistic children.
+Playing the piano wasn’t just a fun hobby for Jewels; it helped improve his behavior and develop fine motor skills.
+Learning to play an instrument can have numerous benefits like these for autistic children.

 The Benefits of Music for Autism

 The struggle of trying to communicate with an autistic child can weigh heavily on any parent or caregiver, but incorporating music into the child’s routine presents a ray of hope.

 Music interventions have been found to improve speech output among individuals with autism in the areas of vocalization, verbalization, and vocabulary.
 Singing can be especially helpful for teaching autistic children to effectively express their emotions.

 A 2009 study showed that during play sessions with music, children with autism were more socially engaged with their peers than in sessions without music.
 Music encouraged the children with autism to interact in more appropriate ways with other children, including sharing and taking turns.

 Music can also be an avenue to improving an autistic child’s behavior by helping them learn to follow directions.
 A recent study found that music connects the auditory and motor parts of the brain.
 This helps autistic children better understand and obey verbal commands.